 5. Connect Objectives, Key Results, and Initiatives

-If you and your team want to see the best results from your OKR system, you need to make sure all of your Objectives, Key Results, and Initiatives are aligned.
+If you and your team want to see the best results from your OKR tracking system, you need to make sure each of your Objectives, Key Results, and Initiatives are aligned.

 When you’re writing OKRs, consider whether or not everything connects and builds off of each other.
 If they don’t, you’re going to have a hard time tracking progress on your OKRs and understanding whether you’re improving or not.